Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Introduction

 The origin of the bimodality in GC colors and metallicities remains the most outstanding question of GC formation.
 The metal-rich GCs have been suggested to have formed either in galaxy mergers \citep{Ashman1992, Beasley2002, Newton2024, DeLucia2024} or coevally with the bulk of the stellar populations within the host galaxy \citep{Forbes1997, Strader2005, Chen2024, DeLucia2024}.
-Those metal-rich clusters that reside in the halo in particular may have initially formed in proto-disks but are thrown out by merger-driven violent relaxation \citep{Hopkins2009}.
-On the other hand, the metal-poor GCs may have formed during the collapse of proto-galactic clouds \citep{Forbes1997, Beasley2002}, which is suggested to have been truncated by reionization \citep{Strader2005}.
+Those metal-rich clusters that reside in the halo in particular may have initially formed in protodisks but are thrown out by merger-driven violent relaxation \citep{Hopkins2009}.
+On the other hand, the metal-poor GCs may have formed during the collapse of protogalactic clouds \citep{Forbes1997, Beasley2002}, which is suggested to have been truncated by reionization \citep{Strader2005}.
 Another explanation for the bimodality of the GC population is that it is a natural result of hierarchical galaxy formation, in which the metal-poor GCs originate in cannibalized dwarf galaxies \citep[e.g.,][]{Cote1998, Hilker1999, KisslerPatig2000, Mackey2004}.

-Although the common interpretation is that red, metal-rich GCs predominantly form during the in-situ phase and blue, metal-poor GCs during an accretion phase of massive galaxy formation \citep[e.g.,][]{Peng2004, Pota2013, Kluge2023}, there is not a strict one-to-one connection \citep{ForbesRemus2018}.
+Although the common interpretation is that red, metal-rich GCs predominantly form during the in situ phase and blue, metal-poor GCs during an accretion phase of massive galaxy formation \citep[e.g.,][]{Peng2004, Pota2013, Kluge2023}, there is not a strict one-to-one connection \citep{ForbesRemus2018}.
 That said, there may be no need for separate formation processes at all, as cluster disruption may explain the bimodal GC metallicity distribution \citep{Pfeffer2023}.
 While debate continues on the where and the how of GC formation, the age distribution of GCs in galaxies at $z>1$ can directly address these questions given that massive star clusters trace major star-forming episodes in their parent galaxies.